Voljega/BestArcade/README.md

 - Mame DAT must be provided by the user

 ### LINUX INSTALLATION AND EXECUTION :
+- BestArcade requires that python3 is installed
 - first install `sudo apt-get install python3-tk`
+- give execution rights to `BestArcade.sh`
-- launch with `python3 BestArcade.py`
+- launch with `./BestArcade.sh`

+## WINDOWS EXECUTION
+Just execute `BestArcade.exe` from latest release

 ### USAGE :
-Just execute `BestArcade.exe`
 After execution your will find your generated romsets in your `exportDir` See next part for configuration explanation